Special Educational Needs

 - Speak to your child’s class teacher.

-- If you are still concerned you can make an appointment to meet with the Special Educational Needs Coordinator also known as the SENCO.
-Alison Heal is our SENCO.
-She works with class teachers to ensure that children’s needs are quickly identified and that the right provision is in place to help every pupil make good progress.
-Appointments can be made by speaking to your child’s teacher or the Headteacher, Sue Heal.
+- If you remain concerned you can make an appointment to meet with the Special Educational Needs Coordinator also known as the SENCO.
+Alison Heal is our SENCO, she works with class teachers to ensure that children’s needs are quickly identified and that the right provision is in place to help every pupil make good progress.
+Alison Heal teaches Hedgehog Class but also has dedicated SENCO time.
+Appointments can be made with her in person or by contacting Mrs Haines in the school office.
+You can also speak to the Headteacher, Sue Heal.

 There are parent/carer consultation evenings twice each year and an Annual Written Report is written for each child in the summer term.
 In addition to this, children in receipt of High Needs Funding or who have an Education, Health and Care Plan (EHCP) will have a SEN Review or Annual Review meeting to review their progress, the support in place for them and to plan their next steps.
 Additional meetings are also held for parents/carers whose children are on the school’s SEN List.
-These meetings are offered twice each year; parents/carers identify the staff they would like to attend and set the agenda for the meeting.
+These meetings are offered twice each year; parents/carers alongside the class teacher/SENCO contribute to the assess, plan, do, review cycle (APDR) of their child’s personalised learning programme.

 The school actively seeks children’s views and feedback.
 We find children to be honest and insightful.
 Their contributions have helped us shape and improve practice.
 The SENCO regularly meets and talks with children who have SEN or disabilities.
 She uses a range of strategies to enable pupils to share their views and offer suggestions for improving the support that is in place for them.